ARISA1115/senda_argus_hooks/README.md

 The collected events are designed for downstream analysis, correlation, risk scoring, alerting, and visualization by external systems such as Argus.

+> **Patent Notice**
+> Certain concepts and techniques related to Senda-Argus, including AI agent execution trace collection, decision trace reconstruction, and runtime audit event correlation, are patent pending in Japan.
+> This notice does not change the terms of the Apache License 2.0 applicable to this repository.

+Patent Notice
+Certain concepts and techniques related to Senda-Argus, including AI agent execution trace collection, decision trace reconstruction, and runtime audit event correlation, are patent pending in Japan.
+This notice does not change the terms of the Apache License 2.0 applicable to this repository.

 ## Features

 * Hook-only event collection